Interactive Face Video Coding: A Generative Compression Framework

 \subsubsection{Implementation Details}

-The proposed generative model is trained based on the widely-used VoxCeleb2 training dataset~\cite{2018VoxCeleb2} with the image size of 256 $\times$ 256 for 130 epochs.
+The proposed generative model is trained based on the widely-used VoxCeleb training dataset~\cite{Nagrani17} with the image size of 256 $\times$ 256 for 130 epochs.
 Besides, we employ the Adam optimizer with the parameters ($\beta _{1}$ = 0.5 and $\beta _{2}$= 0.999) to train our model, where the network weights are initialized via synchronized BatchNorm.
-The learning rate is set to 0.0002 and model training is conducted on NVIDIA TESLA V100 GPUs.
-For performance evaluation, there are 50 talking face videos selected as our testing sequences from the dataset VoxCeleb2, as shown in Fig. \ref{fig4}.
+The learning rate is set to 0.0002 and model training is conducted on NVIDIA TESLA-A100 GPUs.
+For performance evaluation, there are 50 talking face videos selected as our testing sequences from the VoxCeleb testing dataset, as shown in Fig. \ref{fig4}.
 Each testing sequence contains 250 frames.
-In addition, the testing virtual characters are obtained from ~\cite{back2021fine}.
+In addition, the testing virtual characters are sourced from ~\cite{back2021fine}.